roberto-butti/some-drops-of-javascript/src/content/docs/06-files/01_files-cwd.md

 ## Common Pitfalls

 1. **Assuming it's the Script's Directory**: `process.cwd()` returns the directory from which the JavaScript process was launched, not necessarily the directory of the script being executed.
 2. **Not Accounting for Symbolic Links**: If your application is run from a symbolic link, `process.cwd()` will return the real path, not the path of the symbolic link.

-3. **Changing Working Directory**: Be cautious when changing the working directory with `process.chdir()`, as it affects the entire Node.js process and can lead to unexpected behavior in other parts of your application.

 ## Additional Resources